Yes if you hold certain passports you are eligible to get on arrival visa.

 The processing duration is roughly 3 to 4 working days excluding any public holidays.

-Unfortunately, visa fees are non-refundable.
+Unfortunately, the visa fees are non-refundable for different prepaid visa types.

-Overstaying fines need to be settled at the time of exit at the airport’s immigration counter.
+The fines need to be settled at the time of exit at the airport’s immigration counter.

-Dubai immigration has implemented a new fine system for visitors who are overstay for more than their allowed duration.
-According to the new fine system, there will be a standard fine amount of 50AED per day until the final exist or status change duration.
-Further, there will be an additional exist clearance charge of 350AED which needs to paid at the point of clearing the fines.
+The Dubai immigration has implemented a new fine system for visitors who overstay more than their allowed duration.
+According to the new fine system, there will be a standard fine amount of 50 AED/ day until the final exit or status change duration.
+Furthermore, there will be an additional exit clearance charge of 350 AED which need to be paid to clear the fine/s.

 Fine day 1 | 50 AED | |